 Guatemala is one of Central America’s most visually rich filming destinations, combining towering volcanoes, ancient Maya temples, colonial architecture, highland lakes, cloud forests and a deeply rooted indigenous culture into a compact, affordable and increasingly sought-after country.
 From the UNESCO-listed colonial streets of Antigua and the great Maya city of Tikal to the volcanoes around Lake Atitlán, the markets of the highlands and the jungles of the Petén, the country offers a depth of heritage and landscape that few destinations in the region can match.

-For international crews, Guatemala offers a rare blend of extraordinary locations, low production costs and a straightforward, permit-friendly process, even though it does not yet have a formal film commission or tax incentive scheme.
+For international crews, Guatemala offers a rare blend of extraordinary locations, low production costs and a comparatively quick permit process, even though it does not yet have a formal film commission or tax incentive scheme.
 It is one of the few places where a production can shoot a smoking volcano, a UNESCO World Heritage colonial city and a thousand-year-old Maya temple rising above the rainforest within a single tight schedule, supported by helpful cultural and tourism authorities and genuinely affordable local costs.

 Hoodlum provides Film Production Services in Guatemala for documentaries, commercials, factual entertainment, branded content, music videos, photography campaigns, archaeology and history programming, feature films and television productions.
 Our team supports visa guidance, filming permits, location agreements, drone planning, customs and temporary-import coordination, local crew sourcing, transport, security and tourism-police liaison, and full on-ground production management.
 You can see the full scope of what we do and the people behind it on our who we are page.